james-robson/pixi-demo/README.md

 The dev server should be running on port `8080`.

-## TODO
+# TODO

-* Make some 'paddle' and 'ball' shapes/assets
-* Assets can be moved with keys
-* Ball with basic random path
-* Collision detection?
-* Contact area for scoring
-* Start of play
+* Speed up ball gradually during play
-* Score display
+* Different colour schemes would be nice